standardhealth/shr-cli/error_docs.md

 &nbsp;↳&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First digit tells whether it is an warning or error.
 0 = warning, 1 = error <br>

 1 ***2*** 3 4 5 <br>
-&nbsp;&nbsp;&nbsp;↳&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Second digit gives the location of the issue: 1 = the grammar and importing of the text files, 2 = the expanding of the specifications, 3 = the exporting of FHIR profiles, 4 = the exporting of the JSON profiles <br>
+&nbsp;&nbsp;&nbsp;↳&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Second digit gives the location of the issue: 1 = the grammar and importing of the text files, 2 = the expanding of the specifications, 3 = the exporting of FHIR profiles, 4 = the exporting of the JSON profiles, 5 = the exporting of CIMCORE files <br>

 1 2 ***3 4 5*** <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;↳&nbsp;&nbsp; The last two digits are simply for unique identification. <br>